yashgarg4/Semantic-LLM-cache/README.md

 Research pipelines avoided: 10/20
 ```

-The hit rate is genuinely measured (real bge-small embeddings, 0.92 threshold);
+The hit rate is genuinely measured (real bge-small embeddings, 0.92 threshold).
-at a representative ~8k tokens per research run that is an estimated **~4.0M
+At a representative ~8k tokens per research run (6.5k in / 1.5k out) priced at
+`gemini-3.1-flash-lite` rates ($0.25 in / $1.50 out per 1M), the 10 avoided
+pipelines save ~80k tokens (~$0.039) on the batch — about **~4.0M tokens
-tokens (~$0.40) saved per 1,000 research queries**.
-Paraphrases such as *"What
+(~$1.94) saved per 1,000 research queries**.
+Paraphrases such as *"What are the
-are the most recent developments in LLMs?"* matched *"What are the latest
+most recent developments in LLMs?"* matched *"What are the latest developments
-developments in large language models?"* at cosine 0.99.
+in large language models?"* at cosine 0.99.

 ---